Tempted By My Roommate - Chapter One

 Less than a minute later, I find her exactly the way I thought I would—spread out on the chaise part of the sectional, a blanket piled up on her lap, the TV playing one of those reality shows she’s taken a liking to.

-Now, it has turned somewhat into a problem.
-And I think she knows it too, from the way she’s looking at me.
+I want her to be comfortable here, but it has somewhat turned into a problem.
+And from the way she’s looking at me, she knows it too.

 You’d think writers like me never have a moment of awkward silence and always know what to say, but they really don’t.
 At least, I don’t.